yashpatel5400/neuropath/README.md

 ### Latency
 Latency is simply how long the branch predictor took to run the program.
 Having held the environment relatively constant (i.e. same processes running in the computer background), this time rougly corresponds to how long the BP takes to make its predictions.
 The following were the main takeaways from the latency graphs:
-* The neural branch predictor and fast-path predictor often had at least twice the latency of the others, probably partially due to lack of the parallel implementation (though similar effects may appear in other BPs as well)
+* The neural branch predictor and fast-path predictor often had at least significantly more latency of the others
+  * Fast-path predictor often had more latency than the standard, even though its primary advantage was supposedly speedly, likely due to lack of the parallel implementation (though similar effects may appear in other BPs as well)
-*
+* All of the rest were relatively comparable, meaning that LTAGE is still quite handily the superior branch predictor, given its performance and latency

 ## Future Steps:
 (1) Consider other ISAs